Whether the deregistration notification of trade union rendered to the Korean Teachers and Education Workers Union is legally valid?

 An opinion is usually expected to be rendered within 3 to 6 months after argument; however, the exact date is to be announced.

-■ Estimate of the duration of argument: two hours starting from 14:00.
+■ Estimated duration: Approximately two hours starting from 14:00.

 ■ A summary on issues by the chamber, arguments by issues, questions and answers among the attorneys representing the parties and reference witnesses will be proceeded.